-We are a clinical-stage biopharmaceutical company dedicated to advancing targeted protein degradation science to develop a new generation of small-molecule medicines to transform how disease is treated.
+We are a clinical-stage biopharmaceutical company dedicated to delivering on the promise of targeted protein degradation science to create a new generation of small-molecule medicines that transform patients' lives.
 We leverage our proprietary technology platform, TORPEDO (Target ORiented ProtEin Degrader Optimizer), to efficiently design and optimize small-molecule medicines that harness the body's natural protein recycling system to rapidly degrade disease-causing protein, offering the potential to overcome drug resistance, drug undruggable targets and improve patient outcomes.
 We are advancing multiple targeted oncology programs to the clinic and expanding our research platform to deliver the next wave of medicines for difficult-to-treat diseases.

 Our most advanced product candidate, CFT7455, is an orally bioavailable MonoDAC degrader of protein targets called IKZF1 and IKZF3, currently in clinical development for multiple myeloma, or MM, and non-Hodgkin lymphomas, or NHLs, including peripheral T-cell lymphoma, or PTCL, and mantle cell lymphoma, or MCL.
 We initiated a first-in-human Phase 1/2 clinical trial for this product candidate in June 2021 and presented clinical data from Cohort A at the American Association for Cancer Research Annual Meeting in April 2022.
-We continue to enroll patients in Cohort B-1 and C of the ongoing clinical trial.
 In August 2021, the FDA granted orphan drug designation to CFT7455 for the treatment of MM.
+We continue to enroll patients in Cohorts B-1 and C of the ongoing clinical trial.